emrichmp/gym_reviewer_frontend/notes.md

 [X] - The domain model served by the Rails backend must include a resource with at least one has-many relationship.
 For example, if you were building an Instagram clone, you might display a list of photos with associated comments.

-[] - The backend and frontend must collaborate to demonstrate Client-Server Communication.
+[X] - The backend and frontend must collaborate to demonstrate Client-Server Communication.
 Your application should have at least 3 AJAX calls, covering at least 2 of Create, Read, Update, and Delete (CRUD).
     - 3 AJAX calls
         * getGyms - GET fetch on the API to grab all gym instances
         * postFetchGyms - POST fetch on the API to add gym instance
-        * !!!postFetchReviews - POST fetch on the API to add the review instance!!!
+        * postFetchReviews - POST fetch on the API to add the review instance
     - Create and Read gyms
-    - !!!Create and Read views!!!
+    - Create and Read views!!!

 [X] - Your client-side JavaScript code must use fetch with the appropriate HTTP verb, and your Rails API should use RESTful conventions.
     - POST when adding a gym